deanminik/js/node/npm.md

 ```

 ## nodemon
+Nodemon reads changes from only js files, if you need to see changes from other kind of file stop nodemon and reload.
+But it is posible to setup nodemon to add another extension to read too.

 ```
 npm i nodemon
 ```
-Nodemon reads changes from only js files, if you need to see changes from other kind of file stop nodemon and reload.
-But it is posible to setup nodemon to add another extension to read too.

 ### To run use this command
+For example use nodemon app, app is the name of the main file
 ```
 nodemon namefile
 ```